Ayutthaya Kingdom: Aftermath

-Within weeks, most of the Burmese forces went back to Burma.
-The Burmese were also fighting a significant war with the Chinese since 1765, nearly seizing Ava while the Burmese were invading Ayutthaya.
-The sole Burmese garrison in Siam was at Pho Sam Thon, outside of the former capital, composed of just a few thousand men.
-Even a significant number of them were withdrawn from Siam with the increasingly perilous situation in Burma.

-With most Burmese forces having withdrawn, the country was reduced to chaos.
-The government apparatus of the Ayutthaya Kingdom within the capital was completely destroyed.
-Provinces proclaimed independence under generals, rogue monks, and members of the royal family.

 Ayutthaya however, according to Liberman, represented centuries of political and economic development that was hard to destroy.
 One general, Phraya Taksin, former governor of Tak and of Siamese-Chinese descent, began the reunification effort.
 He gathered his forces and retook the ruined capital of Ayutthaya from the Burmese garrison at Pho Sam Thon in June 1767, using his connections to the Chinese community to lend him significant resources and political support.
 He finally established a capital at Thonburi, across the Chao Phraya from the present capital, Bangkok.
 Taak-Sin ascended the throne, becoming known as King Taak-Sin or Taksin.
 By 1771, he reunited Siam (with the exception of the cities of Mergui and Tenasserim) and defeated all local warlords.
 The new conflict between Burma and Siam would last for another 50 years, depopulating large areas of Siam (including the Northern Cities and Phitsanulok, the former second capital of Ayutthaya) and leaving some areas deserted as late as the 1880s.